thoughtpolice/embedding-server/README.md

 }
 ```

-### Endpoint: `GET /v1/embeddings`
+### Endpoint: `POST /v1/embeddings`

-The request is a GET request, with a JSON object body, containing two fields:
+The request is a POST request, with a JSON object body, containing two fields:

 - `input: list[string]`
 - `model: string`